yimdx/RC/Readme.md

 **Note**: It is not recommended to use VSCode for connecting to Discovery.
 Since the VSCode Server is not integrated into Discovery, it may take a significant amount of time to initialize VSCode each time you log in, as well as increase CPU usage on the login node.

-**Note**: Additionally, using Open OnDemand (OOD) for connecting to Discovery is also discouraged due to poor connection reliability experienced while using OOD.
+**Note**: Additionally, using Open OnDemand (OOD) terminal for connecting to Discovery is also discouraged due to poor connection reliability experienced while using OOD.

 **Note**: If anyone finds a good solution to these connection problems, please let me know so we can adopt a better approach!